When I left for my first trip to India my father pulled me aside and said,

 3. Mix your mediums occasionally

-The best blogs are a mix of photos, written words and videos.
+The best travel blogs are a mix of photos, written words and videos.

 There is something unique to each one of these and you’ll find that certain situations lend themselves particularly well to one or the other.